flcdrg/PowerShellWixExtension/README.md

 NuGet Package
 -------------
-Ready to add to a Wix project - https://www.nuget.org/packages/PowerShellWixExtension/
+All ready to add to an existing Wix project.
+Grab the latest version from https://www.nuget.org/packages/PowerShellWixExtension/

 Getting Started
 ---------------